Liao dynasty coinage: Monetary policy of the Liao dynasty

 For 2 centuries Liao dynasty coins weighed the same until the issue of the first Yuan Bao (元寶) coin series, the next 2 generations of coins were lighter which invited private production which the Liao government had outlawed.
 Lighter coinage became preferred during the Da An period as a measure against the outflow of currency to other countries, though under Tianzuo (the last emperor) the Liao started producing heavier coinage again but this didn't stop the inflation which was caused by the lack of commodities rather than a lack of quality in the coinage.
 Unlike the Chinese had during the Han and Tang dynasties, the Khitans never resorted to decrease the quality of their coins, as they didn't have any incitement for debasement.
 This was mostly because the majority of the wealth in the country belonged to the Imperial family, the Khitan nobility, and the Chinese Mandarins who would’ve suffered the most from inflation as there was no influential business class like those that threatened Chinese authorities.

 List of coins produced by the Liao dynasty

 The coins produced by the Khitans were:

-Northern Liao dynasty

-After the Jurchens started expelling the Khitans Emperor Tianzuo of Liao fled west while he appointed Yelü Chun as the governor of Nanjing, Yelü Chun then declared himself emperor, this state is referred to by historians as the Northern Liao dynasty, every Northern Liao emperor issued their own cash coins despite the state only existing for two years.
+Commemorative coins

+Mintage figures

+The Liao dynasty did not produce many cash coins, they only had an annual output of about 500.000 cash coins, it is therefore likely that Song dynasty cash coins were still mostly being used during the Liao dynasty.
+Because the Khitan people minted very few coins, and not every emperor minted coins with era names, forged Khitan coins have appeared since the Qing Dynasty.
+At the beginning of the 21st century, a large number of forged ancient Liao coins appeared in mainland China, many of which were does not exist in history.